-For medical, dental, and vision coverage and Health Care Spending Accounts: If you continue to work for JPMorganChase after you reach age 65, you can continue participating in these plans, as long as you meet all the other eligibility requirements to participate.
+For the spending accounts: If you continue to work for JPMorgan Chase after you reach age 65, you can continue participating in the spending accounts, as long as you meet all the other eligibility requirements to participate.

-For Life and Accident Insurance Plans: If you continue to work for JPMorganChase after you reach age 65, you may continue to participate in the Life and Accident Insurance Plans, as long as you are actively employed and meet all eligibility requirements.
+For Life and Accident Insurance Plans: If you continue to work for JPMorgan Chase after you reach age 65, you may continue to participate in the Life and Accident Insurance Plans, as long as you are actively employed and meet all eligibility requirements.